Female Genital Mutilation (FGM): Just The Facts

 Some girls don’t realise what has happened to them until they first try to have sex and it proves painful and frightening.
 For others, they may feel unwell or are in a lot of pain.

-It’s important that you seek medical advice if you are concerned after having FGM.
+It’s important that you seek medical advice if you are concerned after FGM.
 FGM is a distressing and traumatic experience which can affect your mental health, so talking about your experiences can help you process what you have been through.
 Support can be provided via your school nurse, GP, Childline and the NSPCC.

 How to get help